SharbelKH/banking-system/README.md

 Sherbal Al khouri, declare that I am the sole author of the content I add to this repository

-Firstname Lastname, declare that I am the sole author of the content I add to this repository
+Emil Fröding, declare that I am the sole author of the content I add to this repository

 Firstname Lastname, declare that I am the sole author of the content I add to this repository